 Now we shall move to the actual Designing to determine suitable Column sections and its Reinforcements so that the above load is safely resisted by the column Designed.

-The Modern Practice is to use Limit State Method for all types of Designing, Hence I’ll discuss here the Limit State Method Of Design Of Columns.
+The Modern Practice is to use Limit State Method for all types of design of column and other structural members, Hence I’ll discuss here the Limit State Method Of Design Of Column.

-STEP 3 :- Finding The Gross Cross-Sectional Area Required For The Columns :
+STEP 3 :- Finding The Gross Cross-Sectional Area Required For The Columns for Design of Column:

 This is the one of the most important and main step of the Design of Column.

 First in the Limit State Method of Design of column we must increase the load acting on the column with a Load Factor so that if there will be any accidental increase of loads the column will be still safe to resist the load without a failure.
 The Factor of Safety for Dead Load + Live Load Combination is 1.5, hence we must multiply the load action on column (P) with the 1.5 to obtain the Ultimate Load that is the Factored Load of the Column that is Pu.